cbebe/mancala/README.md

 This is Sungka, a Philippine mancala game.
 Click here for the [rules](https://mancala.fandom.com/wiki/Sungka#Rules).

-It's top side's turn!
+It's bottom side's turn!
 Choose a hole to move.

 <table>
 <thead>